xmlking/spectacular/apps/docs/README.md

-# create-svelte
+# Docs

-Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).
+Starter app used by [Sveltin CLI](https://sveltin.io/) to generate a new project.

 ## Creating a project